-Of the total appropriation, \$522.0 million provides additional funding to districts for each student "at-risk" of educational failure; \$8.0 million of the appropriation is used to support child and adolescent health centers (previously funded in the Department of Community Health budget until FY 2005-06); and \$5.2 million of the appropriation is used to cover the State's portion of hearing and vision screenings (previously funded in the Department of Community Health budget until FY 2006-07).
+Of the total appropriation, \$524.5 million provides additional funding to districts for each student "at-risk" of educational failure; \$8.0 million of the appropriation is used to support child and adolescent health centers (previously funded in the Department of Community Health budget until FY 2005-06); \$5.2 million of the appropriation is used to cover the State's portion of hearing and vision screenings (previously funded in the Department of Community Health budget until FY 2006-07); and \$1.5 million (GF/GP) of the appropriation is used to cover the State's portion of dental screenings.
 If fully funded, at-risk dollars would be provided to districts equal to 11.5% of the statewide weighted average (or 3.45% for districts with per-pupil revenue exceeding the target foundation allowance), multiplied by the number of students determined to be economically disadvantaged.
 If this appropriation is not enough to fully fund the categorical, proration occurs on a per-pupil basis.
-For the previous fiscal year (2019-20), proration was roughly 21%.
+For FY 2019-20, proration was roughly 21%.